hckim6377/BasicAndroidPlatform/README.md

 ## Building BasicAndroidPlatform

-Clone this git to your local directory and open with Android Studio.
+Clone this git to your local directory and open bap directory with Android Studio.
+You need to change ANDROID SDK directory in local.properties file.